 In addition to publication in The Lancet, the Report findings were distributed widely through media outlets, reaching over 2 billion people and counting.
 The work of the Commission was also covered extensively through special partnerships with high-profile media organizations.
 The publication of the Report coincided with public events around the world highlighting pollution’s impacts.

-The Commission is chaired by Philip Landrigan, MD, a distinguished professor and physician, and the Dean for Global Health at the Icahn School of Medicine at Mount Sinai, and by Richard Fuller, Founder and President of Pure Earth and Secretariat of the Global Alliance on Health and Pollution.
+The Lancet Commission on Pollution and Health is chaired by Philip Landrigan, MD, a distinguished professor and physician, and the Dean for Global Health at the Icahn School of Medicine at Mount Sinai, and by Richard Fuller, Founder and President of Pure Earth and Secretariat of the Global Alliance on Health and Pollution.

 The work of the Commission is overseen by a Steering Committee composed of the following representatives:

 Philip Landrigan, Commission Co-Chairman and Lead Author of Commission Report Chapter 1

 Richard Fuller, Commission Co-Chairman and Co-Lead Author of Commission Report Chapter 4

 Maureen Cropper, Co-Lead Author of Commission Report Chapter 2

 Alan Krupnick, Co-Lead Author of Commission Report Chapter 2